Koed00/django-q/README.rst

 - Dropped support for Disque (hasn't been updated in a long time)
 - Dropped Redis, Arrow and Blessed dependencies
 - Updated all current dependencies
-- Added tests for Django 4.x
+- Added tests for Django 4.x and 5.x
 - Added Turkish language
 - Improved admin area
 - Fixed a lot of issues